 Investments in the equity of subsidiaries / joint ventures are categorized as HTM in accordance with the RBI guidelines.
 All other investments are classified as AFS securities.
 Equity investments carried under the HTM category are carried at acquisition cost.
-Realized gains on investments under the HTM category are recognized in the Profit and Loss Account and subsequently appropriated to Capital Reserve account (net of taxes and transfer to statutory reserves) in accordance with the RBI guidelines.
+Realized gains on investments under the HTM category are recognized in the Profit and Loss Account and subsequently appropriated to Capital

+Reserve account (net of taxes and transfer to statutory reserves) in accordance with the RBI guidelines.
 Losses are recognized in the Profit and Loss Account.

-As on 31-03-2024, The Bank had an equity exposure of Rs.220.20 Cr. under the Banking Book.
-Bank further had an exposure of Rs.5.92 Cr in an Equity AIF under the Banking Book.
+As on March 31, 2025, Bank had an equity exposure of Rs.519.14 crores.
+Under Banking Books (AFS portfolio) Rs.516.41 crores and under Trading Books (FVTPL-HFT portfolio) Rs.2.73 crores.
+Bank further had an exposure of Rs.11.43 crores in an AIF under the Banking Book (FVTPL-NON-HFT portfolio).